 2949 Chicago Ave.
 S

 Midtown Area Crime Report, Week of 10-31 to 11-6-17

 By CPS John R. Baumann, Minneapolis Police Department, 3rd Precinct

 Midtown Community Safety Center, 2949 Chicago Ave S, 612-825-6138

 Midtown is the area between Highway 35W and Hiawatha Ave, from 28th St E to 32nd St E

-· There were 22 Part 1 (most serious) crimes in Midtown during the week, up from 19 two weeks ago.
+· There were 21Part 1 (most serious) crimes in Midtown during the week, up from 19 two weeks ago.
 (There was no report last week.)

 · There were 0 business robberies and 0 business burglaries reported during the week.